Safely Resuming Care

 Mission, Vision and Values

 A computed tomography (CT) coronary angiogram is a minimally invasive imaging test.
 It allows your doctor to look at the arteries that carry blood to the heart in order to diagnose and treat a number of heart conditions.

 Dignity Health Heart and Vascular Institute of Greater Sacramento provides exceptional diagnostics for our heart and vascular patients.
 Our physicians use the latest technology to ensure an accurate diagnosis so we can provide you with the best course of cardiology treatment available.

 Unlike a traditional coronary angiogram, CT coronary angiogram does not involve your doctor inserting a catheter into the body.
 Instead, this procedure uses special X-ray equipment to take pictures and a computer that uses them to create 3-D views.

-The test may take 10 minutes to 2 hours, depending on whether contrast (a liquid that improves the image) is used.
+The test may take up to 2 hours, depending on whether contrast (a liquid that improves the image) is used.